metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Type definitions assure the transformations (the functions) won't break.
 Data definitions assure the front-end is in sync with the back-end.

-When no data comes from the API type definitions help to lay out a front-end API.
+When no data comes from the API, type definitions help to lay out a front-end API.

 Yes, front-end needs an API too.
-Otherwise how do you build a design system, or component library, with dozens of components and tokens with no back-end?
+Otherwise how do you build a design system, or component library, with dozens of components and another dozens tokens with no back-end dictating a data structure?

 ### Single-responsibility Principle